trapexit/mergerfs/tests/README.md

 - Some behavior is runtime/environment dependent (kernel, mount options, uid/gid, capabilities).
 Tests compare mergerfs to native behavior in the same runtime to keep assertions robust.
+- Tests that cannot exercise a behavior in the current environment may exit 77 and are reported as `SKIP` by `tests/run-tests`.
 - The xattr test uses a `user.*` key and assumes user xattrs are enabled.